Fraunhofer-AISEC/codyze/docs/Coko/rules.md

 Rules in Coko describe how an API should be used.
-They are functions that are annotated with the [:fontawesome-solid-arrow-up-right-from-square: `@Rule`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/-rule){target=_blank} annotation.
+They are functions that are annotated with the [`@Rule` <i class="fas fa-external-link-alt"></i>](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/-rule){target=_blank} annotation.

 In the `@Rule` annotation you can specify metadata about the rule such as the description of the rule.
 The metadata will be used for describing the findings in the SARIF output.

 If the rule requires some instance of a model, they can be specified as parameters to the rule function.

-Each Coko rule must return an implementation of the [:fontawesome-solid-arrow-up-right-from-square: `Evaluator`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core/-evaluator){target=_blank} interface, which Codyze can use to evaluate the rule.
+Each Coko rule must return an implementation of the [`Evaluator` <i class="fas fa-external-link-alt"></i>](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core/-evaluator){target=_blank} interface, which Codyze can use to evaluate the rule.
 Coko provides some common evaluators which will be explained in the following sections.
 The example model will be used for explaining the evaluators.